jashan190/jashan190/README.md

 ### Hi there 👋

+My name is Jashan (it means celebration in Urdu!) and I am an undegrad student at UC Davis.
+I am passionate about growing and thus always lookig for new problems to solve.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [SalahSync][https://github.com/jashan190/SalahSync], Aswat, Minara, and Fitsense!
-- 📫 How to reach me: ...
+- 📫 How to reach me: jdsing@ucdavis.edu